Data binding in Angular Dropdown Tree component

 import 'zone.js';

-Dropdown Tree can also be populated from a remote data service with the help of the DataManager
+Dropdown Tree can also be populated from remote data services with the help of the DataManager control and Query property.
+This approach is ideal for working with large datasets or when data needs to be fetched from external sources.

-It supports different kinds of data services such as OData, OData V4, Web API, URL, and JSON with the help of DataManager
+The component supports different kinds of data services such as OData, OData V4, Web API, URL, and JSON with the help of DataManager adaptors.

 -